refinedev/refine/documentation/docs/guides-concepts/data-fetching/index.md

 ## Fetching Data

 Let's imagine we need to fetch a record from the `products` resource using the `useOne` data hook in **refine**, it internally utilizes the `dataProvider.getOne` method from your data provider.

-This method is called with the necessary parameters to fetch data from the API.
+Imagine we want to fetch a record with the ID 123 from the "products" endpoint.
+For this, we will use the `useOne` hook.
+Under the hood, it calls the `dataProvider.getOne` method from your data provider.

 <UseOne />

 ## Updating Data

-To update a record, we can use the `useUpdate` data hook.
+In the example above we saw how to fetch a record from the `products` resource.
+To update the record, we can use the `useUpdate` data hook.
 It internally utilizes the `dataProvider.update` method from your data provider.

-`useUpdate` automatically invalidates the `products` resource after a successful mutation.
+Also, `useUpdate` automatically invalidates the `products` resource after a successful mutation.
 This means you don't need to refresh the page to see the updated data.

 <UseUpdate />

 **refine** offers various data hooks for CRUD operations.
-You can use these hooks to interact with your API.

 <DataHooks />